Fluoxetine: Sexual dysfunction

 Sexual dysfunction, including loss of libido, erectile dysfunction, lack of vaginal lubrication, and anorgasmia, are some of the most commonly encountered adverse effects of treatment with fluoxetine and other SSRIs.
 While early clinical trials suggested a relatively low rate of sexual dysfunction, more recent studies in which the investigator actively inquires about sexual problems suggest that the incidence is >70%.

 In 2019, the Pharmacovigilance Risk Assessment Committee of the European Medicines Agency recommended that packaging leaflets of selected SSRIs and SNRIs should be amended to include information regarding a possible risk of persistent sexual dysfunction.
 Following on the European assessment, a safety review by Health Canada "could neither confirm nor rule out a causal link ... which was long lasting in rare cases", but recommended that "healthcare professionals inform patients about the potential risk of long-lasting sexual dysfunction despite discontinuation of treatment".

+Post-SSRI sexual dysfunction

+Post-SSRI sexual dysfunction (PSSD) is an iatrogenic condition in which the sexual side effects described above persist after discontinuation of the drug.
+Characteristic symptoms include genital numbness, pleasureless or weak orgasm, loss of libido, and erectile dysfunction; non-sexual symptoms such as emotional blunting and cognitive impairment may also occur.
+The condition can arise after even brief exposure to a serotonin reuptake inhibitor and may persist indefinitely; there is currently no established treatment.
+The DSM-5 noted in 2013 that serotonin reuptake inhibitor-induced sexual dysfunction may persist after the agent is discontinued.

+Fluoxetine has particular historical significance in the recognition of PSSD.
+The UK's Medicines and Healthcare products Regulatory Agency received its first report of a sexual dysfunction persisting after an SSRI was stopped in 1991, involving fluoxetine.
+In 2011, the US product information for fluoxetine was amended to include a warning about possible persistence of sexual side effects after discontinuation, making it the first SSRI to carry such a warning in the United States.
+A 2023 retrospective cohort study of over 12,000 males estimated the risk of irreversible sexual dysfunction at approximately 0.46% of patients treated with serotonergic antidepressants, though the actual prevalence remains uncertain and the condition is likely underreported.
+In 2024, Australia's Therapeutic Goods Administration aligned all SSRI and SNRI product information to reflect this risk.

 Withdrawal

-Fluoxetine's longer half-life makes it less common to develop antidepressant discontinuation syndrome following cessation of therapy, especially when compared with antidepressants with shorter half-lives such as paroxetine.
+The relatively long half-lives of fluoxetine and its active metabolite norfluoxetine are believed to contribute to a lower risk of antidepressant discontinuation syndrome after stopping treatment, compared with shorter-acting agents such as paroxetine and venlafaxine.
 Although gradual dose reductions are recommended with antidepressants with shorter half-lives, tapering may not be necessary with fluoxetine.
 It has been recommended as a treatment option for antidepressant discontinuation syndrome.